 1964 Pontiac LeMans GTO

-Available with the two-door coupe, hardtop coupe, or convertible LeMans models, the GTO package featured front bucket seats, floor shifter, and a well-planned performance image.
-Standard engine was a 325 horsepower 389 V8, topped with chrome valve covers, chrome air cleaner, and one Carter AFB four-barrel carburetor.
-A floor-shifted three-speed manual with Hurst shifter was standard, with a four-speed manual or two-speed automatic transmission optional.
+Base engine was a 325 horsepower 389 V8, topped with chrome valve covers, chrome air cleaner, and a single Carter AFB four-barrel carburetor.
+A floor-shifted three-speed manual with Hurst shifter was standard, with four-speed manual or two-speed automatic transmission optional.

 1965 Pontiac GTO